6r0k3d/6r0k3d.github.io/_exdev/stack1.md

 First two variables are declared, `cookie` and `buf`. `cookie` is defined as an int variable, and `buf` is an array of 80 characters.

 Line 10 has a print statement with two format parameters.
 Format parameters are written with a percent sign and a letter which specifies how the program should display the variable.
 In this case, the `x` means to print as hex.
 The numbers after the `%` control the width of the output.
 The variables the program prints are included after the output string.
 In the C programming language, `&` is the 'address-of' operator, and means get the memory address for the variable listed.
 This line will print out the memory address for the `buf` and `cookie` variables.
-Wikipedia has more information about C printfformat strings [here](https://en.wikipedia.org/wiki/Printf_format_string).
+Wikipedia has more information about C printf format strings [here](https://en.wikipedia.org/wiki/Printf_format_string).

 Line 11 calls the `gets` function.
 From the [Open Group Library](http://pubs.opengroup.org/onlinepubs/009695399/functions/gets.html), the `gets` function operates as follows: